manchalarushika/Research-and-Development-AI-Flam-/README.md

 ---

 ### Step 5: Global Optimization (Differential Evolution)
-To estimate θ, M, and X, I used **Differential Evolution**, which searches globally across all parameter ranges to avoid getting stuck in local minima.
+To estimate Theta, M, and X, I used **Differential Evolution**, which searches globally across all parameter ranges to avoid getting stuck in local minima.

 Parameter bounds:
 - \(0° < θ < 50°\)